Parallelepiped: Parallelotope

 Coxeter called the generalization of a parallelepiped in higher dimensions a parallelotope.
 In modern literature, the term parallelepiped is often used in higher (or arbitrary finite) dimensions as well.

 Specifically in n-dimensional space it is called n-dimensional parallelotope, or simply n-parallelotope (or n-parallelepiped).
 Thus a parallelogram is a 2-parallelotope and a parallelepiped is a 3-parallelotope.

-More generally a parallelotope, or voronoi parallelotope, has parallel and congruent opposite facets.
-So a 2-parallelotope is a parallelogon which can also include certain hexagons, and a 3-parallelotope is a parallelohedron, including 5 types of polyhedra.

 The diagonals of an n-parallelotope intersect at one point and are bisected by this point.
 Inversion in this point leaves the n-parallelotope unchanged.
-See also fixed points of isometry groups in Euclidean space.
+See also Fixed points of isometry groups in Euclidean space.

 The edges radiating from one vertex of a k-parallelotope form a k-frame $(v_1,\ldots, v_n)$ of the vector space, and the parallelotope can be recovered from these vectors, by taking linear combinations of the vectors, with weights between 0 and 1.

 The n-volume of an n-parallelotope embedded in $\R^m$ where $m \geq n$ can be computed by means of the Gram determinant.
 Alternatively, the volume is the norm of the exterior product of the vectors: